The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Mathematical background

 \subsection{Viscosity solutions}

 We focus on PDEs of the following general form

-for a real-valued function $u \colon \Omega \rightarrow \mathbb{R}$, $F \colon \mathbb{R}\times\mathbb{R}^n\times\mathbb{S}^n \to \mathbb{R}$, and $\mathbb{S}^n$ is the space of real, symmetric $n\times n$-matrices.
+for a real-valued function $u \colon \overline{\Omega} \rightarrow \mathbb{R}$, $F \colon \overline{\Omega} \times\mathbb{R}\times\mathbb{R}^n\times\mathbb{S}^n \to \mathbb{R}$, and $\mathbb{S}^n$ is the space of real, symmetric $n\times n$-matrices.
 We further assume that $F$ is \emph{degenerate elliptic}, meaning

 for all $u\in\R$ and $p\in\mathbb{R}^n$.
-By $N \leq M$ in \cref{eq:degen_elliptic} we denote that the matrix $M - N$ is positive semi-definite.
+By $N \leq M$ in \labelcref{eq:degen_elliptic} we denote that the matrix $M - N$ is positive semi-definite.
 Any equation fulfilling these properties is called \textit{degenerate elliptic}.
 For a comprehensive overview on the theory of viscosity solutions we refer the interested reader to the seminal paper of Crandall, Ishii, and Lions in \cite{crandall1992user}.